Vagadheeswari: Structure and Lakshana

 It is the 4th rāgam in the 6th chakra Rutu.
 The mnemonic name is Rutu-Bhu.
 The mnemonic phrase is sa ru gu ma pa dhi ni.
 Its ' structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 The swaras shatsruthi rishabham, antara gandharam, shuddha madhyamam, chathusruthi dhaivatham and kaisiki nishadham are used in this scale.
 As Vagadheeshwari is a melakarta rāgam, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
 It is the shuddha madhyamam equivalent of Nasikabhooshani, which is the 70th melakarta scale.

-Janya rāgams

-Vagadheeshwari has a few minor janya rāgams (derived scales) associated with it, of which Magadhi and Mohanāngi are occasionally heard.
-See List of janya rāgams for full list of rāgams associated with Vagadheeswari.

-Compositions

-Here are a few common compositions sung in concerts, set to Vagadheeswari.